ssenmosip/mosip-temp-documentation/Getting-Started.md

-The system configuration and master data is available under the respective application / database related folder. for example, the master data configuration is available in csv file format under <div>https://github.com/mosip/mosip/tree/master/scripts/database/mosip_master/dml</div><div>https://github.com/mosip/mosip/tree/master/scripts/database/mosip_master/dml</div> folder.
+The system configuration and master data is available under the respective application / database related folder. for example, the master data configuration is available in csv file format under [**folder**](/mosip/mosip/tree/master/scripts/database/mosip_master/dml).

 The scripts to create the above objects are available under [database](/mosip/mosip/tree/master/scripts/database).
 To deploy the database objects of each application / module **except registration client**, please refer to [README.MD](/mosip/mosip/tree/master/scripts/database/README.MD) file.
 These scripts will contain the deployment of all the DB object categories.